11 Quick Tips For Moving To Italy

 Do I need to register for tax?

-Yes, like pasta and opera, taxes are unavoidable in Italy.
+Yes, like pasta and people pretending to hold up the Leaning Tower of Pisa in photos, taxes in Italy are inevitable.
 This is something that can be arranged through your employer.
-If you are planning on staying and earning in Italy long term, you should also contact HM Revenue & Customs in the UK to make sure you’re not still be charged tax back in Blighty.
+If you’re planning on staying and earning in Italy long term, you should also contact HM Revenue & Customs in the UK to make sure you’re not still liable for tax back in Blighty.

 Banking In Italy

-It is advisable to open an Italian bank account, that can make banking much easier as not all Italian companies will work with international banks.
+It’s advisable to open an Italian bank account.
+This can make things much easier as not all Italian companies will work with international banks.
 You’ll need a bank account to set up most utility services (internet, phone, electricity, etc).
-It is still traditional in Italy to pay bills through the post office (Poste Italiane) complete with traditional queuing and occasional tutting.
-This is increasingly changing and direct debits direct to companies or digital bank transfers are on the rise, although as stated, Italian banks are preferred.
+It is still traditional in Italy to pay bills through the post office, Poste Italiane, complete with traditional queuing and occasional tutting.
+This is changing and direct debits and digital bank transfers are on the rise, although as stated, Italian banks are preferred.

 Do we need health insurance?

-Yes, you should have health insurance set up before arrival.
-Italy has an excellent national healthcare system, once you secured health insurance, you can then apply to pay national healthcare contributions.
-Many companies run health insurance schemes so if you’re intending on working, speak to your employer about private healthcare and/or national healthcare contributions.
+Yes, you should have health insurance set up prior to arrival.
+Italy has an excellent national healthcare system.
+Once you’ve secured health insurance, you can then apply to pay national healthcare contributions.
+Many companies run health insurance schemes, if you’re starting a new job in Italy, speak to your employer about company health insurance schemes and/or national healthcare contributions.

 Can I use my driving license?